 Activism and Social Justice

 Are you interested in making the world more just or in understanding how other people have tried to do so?
-The Activism & Social Justice pathway offers tools for analyzing causes and manifestations of injustice, both globally and in the United States, and will help you understand how people organize and educate one another to make the world a better place.
+Anthropology offers tools for analyzing causes and manifestations of injustice, both globally and in the United States, and will help you understand how people organize and educate one another to make the world a better place.
 Courses examine human rights activism and advocacy, social movements, racial justice organizing, feminist activism, LGBTQ movements, NGOs, humanitarianism, and social justice education.
-On this pathway, you can learn to analyze these movements and gain a set of ethical orientations that can help transform your reflections into consequential action in the world.
+You can learn to analyze these movements and gain a set of ethical orientations that can help transform your reflections into consequential action in the world.

 • ANTHR 1900 Global Engagements: Living and Working in a Diverse World